someparty/someparty/source/articles/2019-09-08-deep-prismatic-wave.html.markdown

 > "Named for the scandalous theme park and flower garden that brought down British Columbia's government in the early 1990s, Fantasy Gardens ruminates on the limits of truth and beauty, and the concept of a pure fantasy divorced from vanity...
 Gal Gracen has explored cinematic sounds and melancholic moods across a number of eps and singles that have varied in style, but that all share a common fascination with the psychic dreamlands that individuals create and inhabit."

-You may also know Gracen as the mastermind behind [Role Mach](https://rolemach.bandcamp.com), a proggy, horn-driven Vancouver rock outfit that was active in the earlier part of the decade (they had a split 7" with [Apollo Ghosts](https://apolloghosts.bandcamp.com/) back in 2010).
+You may also know Geraghty as the mastermind behind [Role Mach](https://rolemach.bandcamp.com), a proggy, horn-driven Vancouver rock outfit that was active in the earlier part of the decade (they had a split 7" with [Apollo Ghosts](https://apolloghosts.bandcamp.com/) back in 2010).

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=2036627155/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://galgracen.bandcamp.com/album/fantasy-gardens-2">FANTASY GARDENS by Gal Gracen</a></iframe>